Insights > Article > Posted: 2025-Sep-19, Updated: 2025-Oct-07

 Pros: Integrates with smart home security systems, centralised control and remote management.

-Cons: Must be compatible withthe existing system, batteries required, setup may be more complex.
+Cons: Must be compatible with the existing system, batteries required, setup may be more complex.

 These locks are programmed directly at the lock and offer limited user access.
 Remote operation is not possible, and they do not communicate with smartphones.
 Many models provide traditional key access and low or backup battery options.
 Batteries are required.